mtdias/graphene-java-api-stack/docs/use-case-db-relational.md

 ```

-### Install
+### Installation
-To create an application and configure all plugins related to db-relational, copy and paste the command below in your terminal:
+To create an application and configure all the plugins related to the **db-relational**, execute the command below in your terminal:
 ```bash
 stk create app meu-teste-app --stackfile graphene-java-api-stack/db-relational
 ```